Mad for Each Other

 Mad for Each Other (Korean: 이 구역의 미친 X) is a 2021 South Korean television series starring Jung Woo and Oh Yeon-seo.
 It aired from May 24 to June 21, 2021 on KakaoTV and Netflix on Mondays, Tuesdays and Wednesdays.

 Synopsis

 Noh Hwi-oh (Jung Woo) works as a detective.
 He thinks that he has a pretty decent life.
 One day, an incident takes place.
 This causes Noh Hwi-oh's life to change.
 He becomes a crazy guy, unable to control his anger and he gets angry at everything.
-He tries to return to former self, but, during this time, he gets involved with another crazy person, Lee Min-kyung (Oh Yeon-seo).
+He tries to return to his former self, but, during this time, he gets involved with another crazy person, Lee Min-kyung (Oh Yeon-seo).
 She has a sophisticated appearance and a fine job, but something happens to her.
 Her ordinary life collapses and she doesn't trust anyone anymore.
 She has delusions and is compulsive.
 Noh Hwi-oh and Lee Min-kyung become attracted to each other.